pydanny/pydanny-v2/_posts/posts2021/2021-03-01-git-cheatsheet.md

 # Committing all my changes*

-Note: Don't end commits with punctuation.
-Kraken doesn't like it!
+Note: Don't end commit messages with punctuation.
+Many projects reject it.
+Not sure why, it is just a thing.

 Note 2: GitHub desktop makes adding long commits easy.